Fiumi di parole: Sanremo

 On 18–22 February 1997, "Fiumi di parole" performed by Jalisse competed in the 47th edition of the Sanremo Music Festival, winning the "Big Artists" section competition.
-As the festival was used by Radiotelevisione italiana (RAI) to select its song and performer for the of the Eurovision Song Contest, the song became the –and Jalisse the performers– for Eurovision.

 Eurovision

 On 3 May 1997, the Eurovision Song Contest was held at the Point Theatre in Dublin hosted by Radio Telefís Éireann (RTÉ), and broadcast live throughout the continent.
 Jalisse performed "Fiumi di parole" ninth on the evening, following the ' "Niemand heeft nog tijd" by Mrs. Einstein and preceding 's "Sin rencor" by Marcos Llunas.
 Lucio Fabbri conducted the event's orchestra in the Italian entry performance.